carbon-language/carbon-lang/llvm/docs/AdvancedBuilds.rst

 =======================

 In the ancient lore of compilers non-determinism is like the multi-headed hydra.
-Whenever it's head pops up, terror and chaos ensue.
+Whenever its head pops up, terror and chaos ensue.

 Historically one of the tests to verify that a compiler was deterministic would be a three stage build.
 The idea of a three stage build is you take your sources